-In this article we'll run through all the apps that are ready for the M1 chip - which, as of mid January 2021, now includes VLC.
+In this article we'll run through all the apps that are ready for the M1 chip - which now includes Photoshop and Parallels - which brings the ARM verison of Windows.

-Where the developer has released a M1-ready beta version we will mention that too, such as the beta version of Microsoft's Edge browser.
+Where the developer has released a M1-ready beta version we will mention that too.

 Other apps are confirmed to be running via Rosetta 2 - Apple's tool for translating code intended for Intel processors so that the M1 chip understands it.

 Rosetta 2 should mean that most existing Mac apps will run on the new M1 Macs, although they may take a few minutes to start up the first time you run them on the new machine as Rosetta will translate the code so that they can run.
 Running via Rosetta may also cause some lag - although hopefully it won't be noticeable.

 Luckily there is an ever-growing list of apps that are already running natively on the M1 Macs.
 As you would expect Apple has converted all its apps to run on M1, but other companies are also working on updates to their apps.
 We'll run through what's arrived so far below (in alphabetical order).

 Google has shipped a version of Chrome with M1 support.
 However, some aspects of the browser still uses Rosetta 2.

 If you are on a M1 Mac you will see an option to download for a Mac with Apple Chip.

 The first build that shipped apparently caused the new Macs to crash though, so a new version appeared on 18 November.